isomerpages/govtech-lpa-acp/pages/Roadshow and Mobile Clinic @ Heartbeat@ Bedok.md

             </tr>
             <tr>
                 <td scope="row"><strong>Community Justice Centre</strong></td>
-              <td>Find out about the Deputyship Assistance Programme which seeks to provide assistance and support to individuals applying to be appointed as a deputy via the standard process using the CJC's free online system. </td>
+              <td>Find out about the Deputyship Assistance Programme which provides assistance and support to individuals applying to be appointed as a Deputy via the standard process using the Community Justice Centre's free online system. </td>
             </tr>
             <tr>
                 <td scope="row"><strong>AIC Grants and Schemes </strong></td>
-              <td>Sharing about AIC’s Long Term Care Schemes &amp; Grants that seniors and family members can tap on in the future. </td>
+              <td>Sharing about AIC’s Long Term Care Schemes &amp; Grants that seniors and family members can tap on. </td>
             </tr>
                         <tr>
                 <td scope="row"><strong>Professional Deputies and Donees Scheme</strong></td>